Recruiting Studies

 Batten disease refers to a group of rare, inherited neurological disorders (neuronal ceroid lipofuscinoses) that cause progressive loss of vision, cognition, and motor skills.
 They primarily affect children.
 Gene therapy and enzyme replacement therapy are being studied as potential treatments.

 Clinical trials are advancing new treatments for batten disease.
-Currently, 1 studies are recruiting a combined 60 participants across the United States.
-Research is being conducted by 1 organizations including NYU Langone Health.
+Currently, 9 studies are recruiting a combined 3,130 participants across the United States.
+Research is being conducted by 9 organizations including Stanford University, University of Rochester, Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) and 6 others.

 2026 Batten Disease Research Landscape